diegogradosb/diegogradosb.github.io/publications.md

 title: Publications
 ---

-> I am enough of the artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world.
+> To see we must forget the name of the thing we are looking at.
-> <div style="text-align: right"> Albert Einstein </div>
+> <div style="text-align: right"> Claude Monet </div>

 ## Journal Articles